Winston Medical Center

 - Patients are not permitted to have any visitors except in certain circumstances outlined below.

 The exceptions to this revised visitor policy include:

 - Patients who have been determined by the care team to be at the “end-of-life” may be visited by members of the immediate family.

-- Patients who have an outpatient appointment at Winston Medical Center, as well as those visiting the Emergency Department, may be accompanied by one visitor.
-The visitor must stay in the waiting area during their time in the hospital facility.
+- Patients who have an outpatient appointment at Winston Medical Center, as well as those visiting the Emergency Department, may be accompanied by one visitor if deemed necessary on a case-by-case basis.

 - Visitors are not permitted in isolation rooms under any circumstances.

 - Every effort will be made to grant requests from a patient or family member for a visit from a chaplain, chaplain intern, Eucharistic minister, community clergy or other spiritual advisor.

 Other exceptions not listed above will be considered on a case-by-case basis.

 All patients and visitors needing to enter a hospital facility, including for an outpatient appointment at Winston Medical Center will enter through the main Hospital Entrance.

 All patients and visitors will be screened at the entrance listed above.
 Patients who exhibit symptoms associated with respiratory illness (fever, runny nose, cough, shortness of breath) or report they have recently visited an area identified as a location experiencing a COVID-19 outbreak will receive further evaluation to determine next steps.
 Visitors that meet any of that criteria will not be allowed to enter under any circumstances.